vintasoftware/playbook/development.md

 - Decoupling is good if it gives you power to easily add, change, or remove code.
 If not, forget it.
 - Pure functions are always decoupled from state and time.
 Avoid side effects.
 - But remember that complex is better than complicated.
+- Write readable code.
+This way, it's less likely to contain bugs, because the bugs are made more visible by readability.
 - Know that design matters.
 - And UX matters even more.
 - All code should be reviewed.